naoshibaikyu/superbuddn/epilogues/incorrect8.md

 Sticky Annoyed: Your guilt is strong.
 But it is no match for the power of my selfishness!

+%

+Nadine: Which country has the most birds?

+Nadine Happy: Portu-geese!

+Tikiman: That's a language.

+Nadine Glad: Portu-gull?

+Tikiman: Good recovery.

+Quincy: I think you mean good re-dovery.

+Selena: TURKEY.
+HOW DID WE MISS TURKEY?

 %End of Part 8

 EpFin